 1295 (later 1245) tons

 A cargo ship.
 Per 1 (image, Joseph L. Colby), 2 (data & 4 images), 3 (1891 tow, Duluth/Buffalo), 4 (1896 tow, Philadelphia/Montreal), 5 (Miramar, link, you now must be registered to access).
 80.8 metres long, perpendicular to perpendicular, 265 ft.
 Built for the builder's account i.e. American Steel Barge Company ('American').
 I have not read who Joseph L. Colby was, but he surely had an association with American, likely as a financier & likely he was from Milwaukee.
 In or about Oct.
 1891, the vessel towed 2 barges, with a total of 220,000 bushels of wheat, from Duluth, Minnesota, to Buffalo, New York.
 In Jul.
 1896, the vessel towed 3 barges, with a total of 5500 tons of coal, about 1600 miles from Philadelphia to Montreal - for $1 a ton.
 Clearly, the vessel must have braved the rapids of the St. Lawrence river to be able to start that 1896 voyage in Philadelphia.
 I have read (here, 50% down, ref.
 June 16, 1891) that she left Prescott, Ontario, on Jun.
 16, 1891, headed down river, but I suspect that data is in error.
 From other sources, Alexander McDougall would appear to have been aboard Charles W. Wetmore at that very same time, en route to Liverpool.
 In 1901, the vessel was sold to Pittsburgh Steamship Co., of Duluth, Minnesota, with no change of name.
 In 1905, the vessel was sold to Benjamin Boutell of Bay City, Michigan, & renamed Bay State.
 I have read also that White Oak Transportation Co. was then the owner - perhaps that was the name of Boutell's company?
 It served on the E. coast of the U.S. from 1908 to 1915, when it returned to the Great Lakes.
+Note that I have also read that the vessel went to the coast in 1918 & returned to the Great Lakes in 1923.
 In 1922, self-unloading equipment was installed in the vessel at 'Leatham D. Smith Dock Company', of Sturgeon Bay, Wisconsin.
 The vessel was abandoned, late in its life, & broken up in 1935 at South Chicago.
 Clearly my text above has major omissions.
 I read that the vessel had 10 owners over her lifetime.
 Only a few owners are so far referenced above.
 Can anybody provide more data?

 3 Charles W. Wetmore